Table of Contents

 You can also broaden your scope by conducting keyword Research to look for long-tail keyword variations.

 A free keyword research tool you can use for this option would be Ubersuggest.
-In addition to long-tail keyword variations, the tool also produces the metrics that allow you to gauge the demand for certain types of information.
+In addition to long-tail keyword variations, the tool also produces metrics that allow you to gauge the demand for certain types of information.

 2. Focus on Shareability